Molajo/Molajo/source/Molajo/Extension/View/README.md

 #### To process the recordset within your view file, include the Custom.php view file. ####

-When Molajo finds a Custom.php file, it pushes the $this->resultset object into the file.
+When Molajo finds a Custom.php file, it pushes the $this->query_results object into the file.

 The view must handle it's own loop processing for the recordset.